Kelly Reemtsen: Work

 Kelly Reemtsen is best known for her bright and bold paintings of women carrying household tools such as chainsaws or axes.
 Her work often investigates the role of the modern woman, deconstructing societal perceptions of gender, power and femininity.
 Reemtsen's paintings are characterized by their thick impasto, stark white backgrounds and anonymous figures.
 Her most recent body of work explores the idea of breaking the metaphorical glass ceiling, often featuring female figures climbing on objects like chairs or ladders.

 Reemtsen has depicted similar subject matter in series of prints, including woodcuts, etchings and screenprints.
 She has studied printmaking since the 1990s, most recently as an artist in residence at the Venice Printmaking studio in Venice, Italy.
 In the past, she also studied etchings with Peter Petengill at Wingate Studio in New Hampshire, and screen printing with Tony Clough at Serio Press in Los Angeles.
 In September 2016, Reemtsen was awarded a residency at the "Visiting Artist Printmaking Program" at the University of Central Florida's Flying Horse Editions studio.
 In 2019, her print was selected by the Royal Academy of London as lead image for the 2019 London Original Print Fair.
 She was also the featured Artist in Conversation at the LOPF 2019's Talks Programme.

 She has also worked in sculpture, creating a series of resin pills, which she views as an accessory much like the jewelry or tools that populate her paintings, as well as a 2015 series of monumental cast stainless steel lipsticks, entitled Fuck the System.

 Kelly Reemtsen's work has been exhibited widely in the United States, and is part of the Twentieth Century Fox and AT&T corporate collections.
-Her work is represented and shown at various galleries in the United States and abroad, notably David Klein Gallery in Detroit, Michigan and Lyndsey Ingram Gallery in London.